jon-jacky/Piety/directories.md

 Piety directories
 =================

-Piety is organized into these directories:
+The Piety repository is organized into these directories:

 - **applications**: miscellaneous applications.